Code-the-Dream-School/ctd-react-sparrow/README.md

 ## TodoApp –The Matrix - is a simple and efficient web application that helps you manage your daily tasks.

-Built with a React frontend, Airtable backend, and Ant Design UI components, TodoApp –TheMatrix allows you to create, edit, delete, and mark tasks as done with just a few clicks.
+Built with a React frontend, Airtable backend, and Ant Design UI components, TodoApp –TheMatrix allows you to create, edit, delete, and mark tasks as done with just a few clicks. <br><br>

 ## Netlify deployed view:
 https://helpful-hotteok-3e6fac.netlify.app/

+<br><br>

 <img alt="TodoApp-Matrix" src="/react-todo-app/src/UI/Images/TodoApp-TheMatrix.png" width="700px" >

+<br><br>

 ## TodoApp–The Matrix - designed to: